thespcrewroy/SoftwareEngineeringTutorials/README.md

 ## Developer Tools
 * **Chrome Devtools:** inspect, test, profile, and debug websites and web applications
+* **Bitly:** a URL shortening and link management platform used to create, track, and share shortened web links
 * **Linktree:** a link-in-bio platform that lets users share multiple links through a single customizable landing page
+* **Latex:** document preparation system used for creating professionally formatted technical, scientific, and academic documents
+* **Overleaf:** cloud-based collaborative LaTeX editor for writing, editing, and publishing technical and academic documents
+* **XQuartz:** open-source X Window System server that enables Linux and Unix graphical applications to run on macOS

 ## Marketing Tools
 * **AWS Simple Messaging Service (SMS):** a fully managed messaging service by AWS used to send notifications and enable pub/sub comms